Harshyadav02/Bash-Scripting/README.md

 ## To run program

-firstly change the mode to execution mode ny chmod +x <filename.sh>
+First change the mode to execution mode by chmod +x <filename.sh>

 Now to run the program use    ./<filename.sh>